Sector Alpha

 Is Capital Goods - Solar a good sector to study for long term?

-Capital Goods - Solar shows strong research signals — majority of stocks have solid fundamentals and growing profits.
+Capital Goods - Solar shows mixed but improving signals — some stocks have strong fundamentals, worth selective study.

 Which Capital Goods - Solar stocks have the longest outperformance streak?